Overv/VulkanTutorial/en/11_Compute_Shader.md

 The `vkCmdDispatch` will dispatch `PARTICLE_COUNT / 256` local work groups in the x dimension.
 As our particles array is linear, we leave the other two dimensions at one, resulting in a one-dimensional dispatch.
 But why do we divide the number of particles (in our array) by 256?
 That's because in the previous paragraph we defined that every compute shader in a work group will do 256 invocations.
 So if we were to have 4096 particles, we would dispatch 16 work groups, with each work group running 256 compute shader invocations.
 Getting the two numbers right usually takes some tinkering and profiling, depending on your workload and the hardware you're running on.
 If your particle size would be dynamic and can't always be divided by e.g. 256, you can always use `gl_GlobalInvocationID` at the start of your compute shader and return from it if the global invocation index is greater than the number of your particles.

-And just as was the case for the compute pipeline, a compute command buffer contains a lot less state then a graphics command buffer.
+And just as was the case for the compute pipeline, a compute command buffer contains a lot less state than a graphics command buffer.
 There's no need to start a render pass or set a viewport.

 ### Submitting work